twilio-professional-services/plugin-select-audio-device/README.md

+# Notice - Legacy Code

+**This plugin is no longer maintained, as it is now available as an out-of-box feature.
+An updated version of the plugin is also available as part of the customizable [Flex Project Template](https://github.com/twilio-professional-services/flex-project-template), where it is an optional feature.**

 # plugin-select-audio-device

-## Notice

-this plugin is no longer maintained as of Oct 12th 2022.
-Work to support this feature in flex v2 has been transitioned over [here](https://github.com/twilio-professional-services/flex-project-template/tree/main/plugin-flex-ts-template-v2/src/feature-library/device-manager)

 ----